 A primary step in creating an asthma-friendly home is controlling the presence of dust and allergens.
 These tiny particles are often invisible to the naked eye but can trigger intense asthma symptoms when inhaled.
 A simple yet effective strategy is regular cleaning.

-Sujet a lire : What Are the Best Foods for Enhancing Cognitive Function in Students During Exam Periods?
+A voir aussi : What Are the Best Foods for Enhancing Cognitive Function in Students During Exam Periods?

 For effective dust control, frequent vacuuming is recommended, ideally with a vacuum cleaner equipped with a high-efficiency particulate air (HEPA) filter.
 These filters effectively capture small particles such as dust mites and pet dander, reducing your exposure.
 Regularly washing linens, curtains, and other fabrics in hot water can also help control dust mites.